cck-fullstack/grace-shopper/README.md

 _This document describes our team social contract for this project_ Reference Establishing Norms

-Roles (Will, Eric, Alex, Stan)
+Roles (Will Golden, Eric, Alex, Stan)
-● Taskmaster - Will
+● Taskmaster - Will Golden
 ● Gitmaster - Eric
 ● Testmaster - Alex
 ● Mediator - Stan